 This is highly unlikely.
 With Facebook reported to currently have a billion active users on the platform, and more than 100 million people using Instagram each month, there is certain to be a number of your potential customers online.
 Don’t think that it is only young people who are online either, as ‘over 80% of 30 to 49-year-olds, and nearly 70% of 50 to 64-year-olds are on social media’.

 I must be on every social media platform possible

 This is a great myth to debunk as many businesses believe they need to have a presence on every single social media platform.
-But this could mean you’re stretching yourself too thin and investing precious time into creating content for a platform your target audience aren’t even active on.
+But this could mean you’re stretching yourself too thin and investing precious time into creating content for a platform your target audience isn’t even active on.
 Research your competitors and see which platforms they are on.
-Observe which of their profiles receives the most engagement, and then think strategically about where it is best for your company to be.
+Observe which of their profiles receives the most engagement, and then think strategically about where your company should be.

 I should post anything and everything, whenever and wherever I want

 It may feel like you should post anything and everything that is happening within your business and behind the scenes, but think about your feeds from a marketing point of view.
 You will want to create content that hits a chord with individuals in your demographic and for the platforms you are posting on.
 This means you need to keep your industry knowledge and professional expertise posts for LinkedIn, creative graphics and behind the scenes imagery for Instagram, and your mix of services, blogs and engaging posts for Twitter/Facebook.

 And when it comes to posting whenever you want, we would not recommend it.
 If you research the best times to post online, you will find information which takes each social media platform into account.
 You could also look at your insights tool on your social media platforms which will give you data on when your audience engages with your content the most.